Keyboard shortcuts

 Note: Coordinates are in pixels.

-namestringName of texture
+namestring""Name of texture

-offsetVec2Top-left corner of texture in the atlas
+offsetVec2(0, 0)Top-left corner of texture in the atlas

-sizeVec2Append to offset to get bottom-right corner of texture
+sizeVec2(0, 0)Append to offset to get bottom-right corner of texture

-atlas_idxuintIndex of atlas that this texture lives in
+atlas_idxuint0Index of atlas that this texture lives in

-Cached Bones
+Constructed Bones

 Generic Runtimes